 - If hanging leg raises are just too difficult when you first attempt them, substitute with hanging knee raises.
 Repeat the same motion, except with your knees bent.

 Good luck with your journey to creating awesome abs.
-Come back and leave a comment sharing which of these were the toughest or worked best for you.
+Come on back and leave a comment sharing which of these were the toughest or worked best for you.